 Remove old drivers with DDU

 Download the latest version of the Display Driver Uninstaller on your PC.
-Open the ddu exe file and select NVIDIA in the select Graphic driver drop-down menu.
-Now click on Clean and restart button.
-DDU will automatically remove all the traces of old graphic driver from your PC.
+Open the DDU exe file and select NVIDIA in the select Graphic driver drop-down menu.
+Now click on the Clean and restart button.
+DDU will automatically remove all the traces of the old graphic driver from your PC.
 Your PC might restart a few times.
 Wait for the process to finish completely.
 After everything is done, proceed below.

 Install NVIDIA drivers via Windows updates